 That said, learning how to create a blog post template isn’t as difficult as some people put it.

 Types Of Blog Post Templates

-Before we get into the different blog post templates you can use for your blogs, there’s one critical detail you must note.
+Before I get into the different blog post templates you can use for your blogs, there’s one critical detail you must note.